confluentinc/ksql/docs-md/tutorials/materialized.md

 CREATE TABLE calls (name TEXT, reason TEXT, duration_seconds INT);
 ```

 And now add some initial data.
-We'll add more later, but this will suffice for now:
+You'll add more later, but this will suffice for now:

 ```sql
 INSERT INTO calls (name, reason, duration_seconds) VALUES ("michael", "purchase", 540);